doxyme/content-style-guide/05-content-types.html.md

 ### Social media

-**What:** Posts on Twitter, Facebook, Instagram, and LinkedIn that highlight blog posts, events, notable MailChimp users, and more
+**What:** Posts on Twitter, Facebook, Instagram, and LinkedIn that highlight blog posts, events, notable doxy.me users, and more
 **Length:** 20-30 words
 **Owner:** Marketing, support
-**Example:** Wilco used MailChimp's automation tools to release their new album.
+**Example:** Wilco used doxy.me's automation tools to release their new album.
 Here's how: [http://blog.mailchimp.com/how-wilco-used-mailchimp-automation-to-release-its-new-album/](http://blog.mailchimp.com/how-wilco-used-mailchimp-automation-to-release-its-new-album/)<br>
 **See also:** [Writing for social media](/11-writing-for-social-media.html.md)

 ### Success message